Are Wrong Beliefs About Scoliosis Hurting Our Children?

 6. It is necessary to radiate the child with X-rays in order to accurately assess the child’s scoliosis.
 Because X-rays are harmful, this results in a failure to watch the scoliosis closely enough and leads to the “X-ray once a year” practice.
 The truth is that standing MRI can eliminate the need for X-rays to monitor scoliosis.

 7. Once a year* spinal X-rays are effective to “watch” scoliosis – to assess if it is getting worse.
 In actuality, a child’s scoliosis can progress in rapid, sudden spurts, just like their growth.
 Just like a child can grow an inch in a summer, so can their scoliosis worsen that fast as well.
 (Some say 6 months but what we observe happening more often in practice is once a year).
+You can observe the problem with observing scoliosis infrequently below.

 8. Exercises don’t help scoliosis.
 Therefore don’t try.